From Best Practices to Remote Work Realities

-About 3 years ago at the start of 2020, our team was planning an aggressive educational campaign around remote work best practices.
+At the start of 2020, our team was planning an aggressive educational campaign around remote work best practices.
 We had learned a *lot* about how to do it right through our experience building Sandy remotely, and we saw a growing trend of top-tier talent going freelance and leaving cities for greener/cheaper/more spacious pastures.
 If we truly wanted to build elastic freelance teams, we needed to find the best talent in every time zone and educate client partners about the benefits of a remote workforce.
 Saving money on office overhead, reducing carbon emissions, and widening potential recruiting nets all made a solid business case for remote work, but the question at the time was how to do it right.

 Cut to: global pandemic.
 In a matter of weeks as Covid-19 swept across the country, WFH became the defacto option for almost everyone who works at a desk.
 Our best-laid plans about sharing WFH “tips and tricks” was quickly superseded by the entire mediasphere tackling topics from “How to Nail a Remote Job Interview” to “Top 10 Small-Space Desks”.
 All of a sudden, everyone seemed to be onboard with remote work – no commute, more family time, and full control over the AC!

-Six months into the pandemic, there is visible exhaustion in the headlines.
-“How to balance distance learning AND working” and “What will the office look like next year?” are common themes that swirl around the fact that social distancing is killing the remote work vibe.
+Six months into the pandemic, there was visible exhaustion in the headlines.
+“How to balance distance learning AND working” and “What will the office look like next year?” were common themes that swirl around the fact that social distancing is killing the remote work vibe.
 Think about it: If you were able to send your kids off to school, have an (unmasked!) lunch meeting with a friend, and then grab a beer with your neighbor at 4:30 before the kids get home, you’d be thrilled with the flexibility that WFH offers.
 Right now, we’re dealing with the worst-case scenario: trapped at home, pulling “double duty”, and nothing feels like a safe escape.

 BUT!
 It won’t always be like this.
 WFH will be better post-quarantine, we promise.